 Prospective students have access to public information, which includes the outcomes of the National Student Survey (NSS), the Unistats website and Key Information Sets (KIS).
 Part C of the UK Quality Code for higher education (Information about higher education provision) outlines how higher education providers must meet expectations about providing this information.

 The NSS is conducted in all higher education (HE) institutions and directly funded further education institutions in England, Wales and Northern Ireland.
-Some Scottish HE institutions have chosen to participate in the NSS and their results are also available on the Unistats website.
+Some Scottish HE institutions have chosen to participate in the NSS.

-The results of the most recent NSS are published on the Unistats website, which also includes data on students' entry qualifications, progression, degree results, and career and further study information.
-NSS data from previous years are available on the HEFCE website, together with further information on information on learning and teaching.
+The results of the most recent NSS are published on the Unistats website, which also includes data on students' entry qualifications, progression, and degree results, and career and further study information.
+NSS data from previous years are available on the Office for Students website.

-More detailed NSS results are available to institutions and student unions for internal purposes, via the NSS results website.
+More detailed NSS results are available to institutions and students' unions for internal purposes, via the NSS's providers website.
 This includes anonymised qualitative comments, which are not published on Unistats.

-The development of public information about HE, including the NSS, is overseen by the UK-wide Higher Education Public Information Steering Group (HEPISG).
+The development of public information about HE, including the NSS, is overseen by the Student Information and Advisory Group (SIAG).